 FD: Yes, EMI had a budget for these things.
 "Local productions" they called it.
 We were probably doing 80 per cent of the local production at that stage.
 They all recorded at EMI, but not necessarily for EMI's HMV label.
-John Hore recorded for Joe Brown Records, Maria Dallas and Dinah Lee for Viking.
+John Hore recorded for the Joe Brown label, Maria Dallas and Dinah Lee for Viking.
 There were all these different labels.

 We also started doing work for television when it started.
 Pete Sinclair did a programme once a week (Let's Go) and we used to record all the backings three days before it was due to air.
 They would go out live, with the backings performed.
 We used to record 8 or 10 backings a week but that was only a day to a day-and-a-half's work.